motuzj/CCG/minesweeper/README.md

 ## Help

-You can press `?` to show message like this:
+You can press `?` in-game to show message like this:

 ```
 CONTROLS: